lavkherwa/EurekaServerExample/README.md

 specific commit details for enabling Eureka client in above repo <br>
 https://github.com/lavkherwa/AllAboutREST/commit/ae9d266687e1d0983c268c97510903d149972154

-After starting the Eureka server, start the corresponding All About Rest application as well to verify it registers to the server ;)
+After starting the Eureka server, start the corresponding AllAboutRest application as well to verify it registers to the server ;)